 The role of a treasurer is rewarding and challenging.
 There are many responsibilities associated with it, but not always an adequate supply of resources or people to assist with what is required.

 This guide has been specifically designed to assist treasurers in attending to their responsibilities.
 It can be used by new treasurers so that the transition to their role happens in the most efficient and effective manner.
-It can also be used by current treasurers who simply need assistance with their responsibilities.
+It can also be used by current treasurers who needs assistance with their responsibilities.

 The guide discusses various issues associated with the role of a treasurer.
 However, the first step is to gain an understanding of some financial aspects associated with your organisation as follows: